aquasecurity/trivy-operator/docs/design/design_vuln_scan_job_in_same_namespace_of_workload.md

 ### Example

 ##### Example 1
-Consider starboard operator is running with Trivy image scan mode.
+Consider trivy operator is running with Trivy image scan mode.
 And let's assume that there is an `nginx` deployment in `poc-ns` namespace.
 It is running with image `12344534.dkr.ecr.us-west-2.amazonaws.com/amazon/nginx:1.16`.
 This deployment is running with service account `poc-sa`, which is annotated with ARN: `arn:aws:iam::<ACCOUNT_ID>:role/IAM_ROLE_NAME`